bandwidthcom/acrobits-catapult-reference-app-voice-android/README.md

  - Select to the folder created by Git when you checked out the code

 ##Replace server URL
- - Open `app/src/main/java/com/bandwidth/androidreference/ClientApi.java`
+ - Open `app/src/main/res/values/strings.xml`
- - Replace the `APPLICATION_SERVER_URL` variable with the URL of the server you set up in the steps above
+ - Replace the value for the `application_server_url` key with the URL of the server you set up in the steps above

 > If you do not do this step, you will see an alert dialog when you try to open the app, and the app will not do anything else.